-- 1. Make sure that AC adapter is plugged into the wall socket before connecting to the writer. - 2.
+- Make sure that AC adapter is plugged into the wall socket before connecting to the writer - 2.
 Insert the AC adapter's plug into the Passport's DC power jack.
-The DC power jack is located on the left side of the writer near the PCMCIA® slot.
-Note that it fits loosely to avoid knocking over the Passport in case someone trips on the cord.
+The DC power jack is located on the left side of the writer near the PCMCIA[®] slot.
+Note that it fits loosely to help prevent the Passport's being knocked over if someone trips on the cord.

-- WARNING!
-Only use an Advantage Technology approved, 12 volt, 4 amp AC adapter, or damage may result to the writer and void the warranty. - If the main battery is missing, the Passport will issue a warning message. - To fully charge both the main and backup battery from a completely discharged condition takes approximately 5 hours. - The system constantly monitors the state of charge condition of both batteries and will automatically charge them as necessary if connected to an AC adapter. - The Battery Charging Indicator will blink during the charging process.
-When charging is complete the indicator will quit flashing and remain lit until the AC adapter is removed. - The charging routine supports "hot inserting" the main battery during a charging cycle, however more accurate battery gas gauge readings can be achieved with minimal removal of the main battery. - Battery run time is greatly affected by the brightness level of the display.
+WARNING!
+Only use an Advantage Technology 12 volt, 4 amp AC adapter, or severe damage may result and void the warranty.

+- If the main battery is missing, the Passport will display a warning message: "Your main battery is not inserted."
+Click OK if you wish to continue without the main battery. - It takes about five hours to fully charge both the main and backup battery. - The system constantly monitors the state of charge condition of the batteries and will automatically charge them as necessary if connected to an AC adapter. - The Battery Charging Indicator will blink during the charging process.
+When charging is complete the indicator will quit flashing and remain lit until the AC adapter is removed. - The charging routine supports "hot inserting" the main battery during a charging cycle, but more accurate battery status readings can be achieved with minimal removal of the main battery during the charging cycle. - Battery run time is greatly affected by the brightness level of the display.
 At high brightness levels, one may expect approximately 9 hours of runtime from the main battery.
 At lower brightness levels, run time may exceed 16 hours.
-Run times on backup battery are approximately one quarter of the main battery.
+Run times on the internal backup battery are approximately one quarter of the main battery. - If the power is plugged in, you will see a graphic in the upper right-hand corner of your screen, showing a cable/plug attached to a battery.
+When plugged in, the battery graphic will always show the main battery and its charge level.

-- If the power is plugged in, you will see a graphic in the upper right-hand corner of your screen, showing a cable/plug attached to a battery.
-In this case the battery graphic will always show the main battery and its charge level. - While charging, the battery graphic shows a flashing gray battery with a green plus sign icon.
-Once charging is complete, the battery graphic will no longer flash and will display a black battery icon with no green plus sign. - If the AC Adapter is unplugged, the battery graphic will show the main battery until it's dead.
-Once it switches to using the backup battery, it will show a half-size battery graphic with the backup battery level in it.
-(The only time you'll see the backup battery graphic is if the machine is unplugged and the main battery is removed or drained.) - When running at full screen brightness, the auxiliary battery icon will turn red when there is approximately 45 minutes of run time left. - In order to conserve power, after ten minutes of no keystrokes, the backlight turns off.
+While charging, the battery graphic shows a flashing battery with a plus sign icon.
+Once charging is complete, the battery graphic will no longer flash and will display a black battery icon with no plus sign.

+If the AC Adapter is unplugged, the battery graphic will show the main battery icon (full-size, with a level indicator, which drops as it discharges) until the main battery is dead.
+The icon will turn red as it approaches empty.

+If the main battery is removed or dead, it switches to using the backup battery, and will show a half-size battery graphic with the backup battery level in it.
+(The only time you'll see the backup battery graphic is if the machine is unplugged and the main battery is removed or drained.)
+When the Passport switches to the backup battery, you should plug it in or be prepared to hot-swap the main battery, if a spare is available.

+- The auxiliary battery icon will turn red when there is approximately 45 minutes of run time left.
+The runtime can be increased significantly by reducing the brightness of the display. - In order to conserve power, after ten minutes of no keystrokes, the backlight turns off.
 Pressing any key will turn it back on.
-It continues to record audio while the backlight is off, unless the auto pause has shut the audio off.
+The Passport continues to record audio while the backlight is off, unless the auto pause has shut the audio off.
 The backlight turning off has no effect on the Passport's connection to the computer and CAT software.
-You can adjust the time it waits before turning off the backlight, at Start/ Menu/ Setup/ Input.
+You can adjust the time it waits before turning off the backlight, at Start/Menu/Setup/Input.
 Setting the time to 0 (zero) will disable the timer and prevent the screen from turning off.